achristen/Meteobike/readme.md

 ![Images/SCS_systemname](Images/SCS_systemname.png)

+At this point we strongly recommend to reboot your Raspberry Pi.

 ### Testing the wireless network

 Test the communication with another device (your laptop or smartphone).
 First activate VNC.
 Go to settings, and enable "VNC".
 You can also enable SSH und I2C.